-A dashboard needs to contain the proper information so organizations are able to make accurate business decisions.
-Executive management needs to see strategic data that will allow them to steer the direction of the organization.
-Management needs to view tactical data to make sure the goals of the organization are being met.
-Those working on the floor and in the field need operational data to determine how they are charting against their individual goals.
+A successful KPI dashboard needs to include the proper data and information so that organizations are able to make accurate and informed business decisions.
+Executive management requires strategic KPIs that will allow them to steer the direction of the organization.
+By viewing the tactical data, the C-level can make sure the goals of the organization are being met.
+Similarly, those working on the floor or in the field require day-to-day operational data so that they can see how they are charting against their individual goals.

 A pie chart with a blue background in the upper right corner may look nice, but does it help the viewer of the information make the right choice between ordering more parts and standing put?
 Well, then how do you know what the right charts or dashboard KPIs are?